With months left until the stamp duty holiday ends, our guide explains how you could benefit from the tax cut.

-A stamp duty holiday is not only about helping people achieve their goals in terms of housing.
+But a stamp duty holiday is not only about helping people move home.
 It’s also about how important the housing market is to the economy as a whole.

-The act of moving includes other services too.
-You may want to re-decorate, buy additional furnishings or do something with the garden.
-All of this supports the retail sector.
+People moving home need to organise their finances and utilities.
+They may also want to redecorate, buy additional furnishings or spruce up the garden.
+And all of this supports the retail sector.

-But others will see no change.
+But while the tax cut means significant savings for some buyers, others will see no change.
 For example, first-time buyers purchasing a home in England or Northern Ireland for up to £300,000 have been exempt from this property tax since 2017.
 This helped around 214,000 buyers purchase a home in 2018/19.

-Stamp duty may be payable (excluding the first-time buyer exemption) on 85% of all property transactions.
-But from a geographical perspective, the impact of the tax is not the same across the country.
-This is because of the wide range in average house prices.
+And although stamp duty may be payable (excluding the first-time buyer exemption) on 85% of all property transactions, the impact is not the same across England and Northern Ireland.

 Have there been stamp duty holidays in the past, and have they worked?